-- Doping Control All steps and processes from test distribution planning through to ultimate disposition of any appeal including all steps and processes in between such as provision of whereabouts information, Sample collection and handling, laboratory analysis, Therapeutic use Exemptions, results management and hearings. - Event A series of individual Competitions conducted together under one ruling body (e.g., the Paralympic Games, FINA World Championships, or Parapan American Games). - Event Period The time between the beginning and end of an Event, as established by the ruling body of the Event. - In-Competition Unless provided otherwise in the rules of an International Federation or other relevant Anti-Doping Organization, "In-Competition" the means period commencing twelve hours before a Competition in which the Athlete is scheduled to participate through the end of such Competition and the Sample collection process related to such Competition.
+- Doping Control All steps and processes from test distribution planning through to ultimate disposition of any appeal including all steps and processes in between such as provision of whereabouts information, Sample collection and handling, laboratory analysis, Therapeutic use Exemptions, results management and hearings. - Event A series of individual Competitions conducted together under one ruling body (e.g., the Paralympic Games, FINA World Championships, or Parapan American Games). - Event Period The time between the beginning and end of an Event, as established by the ruling body of the Event. - In-Competition Unless provided otherwise in the rules of an International Federation or other relevant Anti-Doping Organization, "In-Competition" means the period commencing twelve hours before a Competition in which the Athlete is scheduled to participate through the end of such Competition and the Sample collection process related to such Competition.

 Independent Observer Programme A team of observers, under the supervision of WADA, who observe and may provide guidance on the Doping Control process at certain Events and report on their observations.
 Individual Sport Any Sport that is not a Team Sport.
 Internal Appeal An Appeal, conducted by the IPC, lodged due to a decision taken as a result of an Expedited Hearing.
 Internal Appeal Hearing Hearing held as a result of an Internal Appeal with or without the requirement for a B Sample Analysis.
 Ineligibility See Consequences of Anti-Doping Rules Violations.
 IPC International Paralympic Committee.
 IPC Anti-Doping Committee The Committee responsible for establishing policies, guidelines and procedures with respect to the fight against doping, including Results management and compliance with internationally accepted regulations, including the WADC.
 IPC Anti-Doping Committee Chairperson A Person appointed by the IPC Governing Board as Chairperson of the IPC Anti-Doping Committee.
 IPC Governing Board The IPC Governing Board is the representative of the IPC Membership, elected at the General Assembly.
 The IPC Governing Board is responsible for overseeing the affairs of the IPC in between meetings of the IPC General Assembly.
 IPC Medical & Scientific Director A Person employed by the IPC with responsibilities for the IPC Medical & Scientific Department.
 IPC Medical Committee The Body designated by the IPC Governing Board to assess all Therapeutic Use Exemptions.
 International Event An Event where the IPC, IOC, an IPSF, a Major Event Organization, or another international Sport organization is the ruling body for the Event or appoints the technical officials for the Event.
-International- Level Athlete Athletes designated by one or more International Federations as being in the Registered Testing Pool for an International Federation.
-International The governing body of a Sport on the Paralympic
+International- Level Athlete Organization, or another international Sport organization is the ruling body for the Event or appoints the technical officials for